New day, new tools.

 Moodle is an LMS (Learning Management System) that allows users to deliver content and instruction through a private website.
 Faculty can create individual Moodle courses for both their on-site classes and for their online courses.
 Among other things, Moodle allows faculty to post lectures, videos, assignments, discussion forums, quizzes, and questionnaires.
-Additionally, faculty and staff may use Moodle courses for various non-class related activities such as committees, project management, feedback, polling, and application submission.

 Ready to login to Moodle?
 Go to moodle.potsdam.edu.

-Reasons to consider teaching online:
+Reasons to teach online:

 - Provide access to non-traditional students